Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

 ## Consume Azure services

-Use services such as SQL Database, Azure Storage, Active Directory, and DocumentDB in your Java applications with native APIs.
-Import the libraries for the services you want to use from [the complete list](java-sdk-azure-install.md) and check out [Java developer center](https://azure.microsoft.com/develop/java/) to learn more about building Java apps with Azure services.
+Use services such as SQL Database, Azure Storage, Active Directory, and DocumentDB in your Java applications with native interfaces.
+Import the libraries for the services you want to use from [the complete list](java-sdk-azure-install.md) and check out [Java developer center](https://azure.microsoft.com/develop/java/) to learn more about adding features to your apps with Azure services.

 Here's some example code to write out the contents of all blobs in an Azure storage container: